ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 This section describes how to add a checkpoint image file path to a memory tablespace.

 The checkpoint image file paths for a memory tablespace can only be set during the control phase.
-After shutting down the Altibase server, restart it in the control phase.
+Therefore, shut down the Altibase server first and restart it in the control phase using the following command.

 ```
 $ isql -u sys -p manager -sysdba